mujin/mujincontrollerclientpy/README.md

 ## Releases and Versioning

 - The latest stable build is managed by the **master** branch, please use it.
-It is tested on Linux with python 3.9.
+It is tested on Linux with Python 3.9.

 - Versions have three numbers: MAJOR.MINOR.PATCH